Kong/docs.konghq.com/src/gateway/kong-production/monitoring/datadog.md

 Using Datadog Agent 6, you can connect Datadog to the Prometheus endpoint to start collecting metrics.

 After enabling the Prometheus plugin for {{site.base_gateway}}, create a [Datadog Agent openmetrics.d](https://docs.datadoghq.com/integrations/openmetrics/) configuration at `/etc/datadog-agent/conf.d/openmetrics.d/conf.yaml`.
-This tells the Agent to begin scraping metrics from {{site.base_gateway}}.
+This tells the agent to begin scraping metrics from {{site.base_gateway}}.

 The following is an example configuration for pulling all the `kong_` prefixed metrics: